avrittrohwer/2019-winter-wonder-hack/README.md

 # 2019-winter-wonder-hack

-This is a pong game with the graphics stack written in C using OpenGL and helper libraries at located at https://gitlab.com/kuhl/opengl-examples.
+This is a pong game with the graphics stack written in C using OpenGL and helper libraries located at https://gitlab.com/kuhl/opengl-examples.
 The paddles are controlled with devices that have the `DeviceOrientationEvent` and `WebSocket` web APIs enabled.